dhis2/dhis2-docs/src/developer/web-api/new-tracker.md

 Relationships are links between two entities in the Tracker.
 These entities can be tracked entity instances, enrollments, and events.

-The purpose of this endpoint is to retrieve Relationships between objects.
+The purpose of this endpoint is to retrieve relationships between objects.

-Unlike other tracked objects endpoints, Relationship only expose one endpoint:
+Unlike other tracked objects endpoints, relationships only expose one endpoint:

 - `GET /api/tracker/relationships?[trackedEntity={trackedEntityUid}|enrollment={enrollmentUid}|event={eventUid}]&fields=[fields]`